-The overall decrease to net deferred tax liabilities of \$46.1 million in 2017 is primarily attributable to the decrease in net deferred tax liabilities of \$433.9 million due to the above mentioned impacts of the 2017 Tax Act.
-This decrease was partially offset by an increase in deferred tax liabilities in 2017 as a result of our 100% ownership of MillerCoors, which includes the amortization of goodwill and intangible assets resulting from the acquisition of the remaining 58% of MillerCoors for U.S. tax purposes.
-These impacts are reflected within the partnership investments line item above.
+The overall increase in net deferred tax liabilities of \$228.4 million in 2018 is primarily attributable to the amortization of goodwill and indefinite-lived intangible assets resulting from the Acquisition for U.S. tax purposes, as well as incremental tax depreciation of fixed assets.
 Additionally, our deferred tax balances are also impacted by foreign exchange rates, as a significant amount of our deferred tax assets and liabilities are in foreign jurisdictions.